teuben/dc2019/scripts4paper/skymodel.md

 ## Final Maps

-Thus we have the following maps (and for each of these up to 3 different ones, depending on which startmodel can be used)
+Thus we have the following maps (and for each of these up to 3 different ones, depending on which startmodel can be used; we call them 'a', 'b' and 'c' ?)

       int1     = tclean(ms, startmodel)